Zucchini and Yellow Squash Soup

 - Serve soup hot, with freshly grated Parmesan cheese sprinkled on top if desired.

 You can use all olive oil if you don’t want butter.
 You can use frozen rosemary if you have some.
-You can also use 2 tsp. finely chopped dried rosemary, but fresh or frozen rosemary will be much better.
+You can also use a small amount of ground rosemary (affiliate link) to flavor the soup if you don't have fresh or frozen rosemary.

 I use my own homemade chicken stock but you can definitely use canned chicken broth (affiliate link).
 I used 6 cups of stock and slightly less than 8 cups of diced squash to make this in my electric pressure cooker.
 You will need about 2 cups more stock for stovetop cooking.